October 2024 Monthly Report

 We can also examine the regional variability in the unregulated market.
 The table below expands on the quantitative data presented above.
 It focuses only on fentanyl, fluorofentanyl, carfentanil, bromazolam, and xylazine quantified within expected opioid-down samples, separated by collection location/model.
 Weight percentage is reported; “IQR” is the interquartile range: the range that contains half of the quantified samples.

 Want to be notified when we release these reports?
-Join our mailing list to receive updates about when our reports are out.
-You can subscribe and unsubscribe yourself from this list at any time.
+Join our mailing list by clicking the button below.
+You'll receive updates about when our reports are available directly in your inbox.
+You can subscribe and unsubscribe from this list at any time.

 Check back next month for the November report!